caoyu-noob/embedding_augmentation/README.md

 Before formally running the experiment, you can try `run_dummy.sh` for testing.

-We also provide a example shell script `train_persona.sh` to run the training using Transformer with embedding augmentation on PersonaChat dataset or `train_dialog.sh` to run the training on DailyDialog dataset.
+We also provide a example shell script `train_persona.sh` to run the training using Transformer with embedding augmentation on PersonaChat dataset or `train_dailydialog.sh` to run the training on DailyDialog dataset.